Betty Goodwin: Early life

-Goodwin was born in Montreal, the only child of Romanian immigrants Clare Edith and Abraham Roodish.
+Goodwin was born in Montreal, as the child of Romanian immigrants Clare Edith and Abraham Roodish.
 She enjoyed painting and drawing as a child, and was encouraged by her mother to pursue art.
-Goodwin's father, a factory owner in Montreal, died when she was nine.
-After graduating from high school, she studied design at Valentine's Commercial School of Art in Montreal.
+Goodwin's parents first settled in the United States, but when her father Abraham, who was a tailor, struggled to find work.
+They moved to Montreal, where Abraham established Rochester Vest Manufacturing Company Ltd. in 1928.
+Still, they struggled financially.
+When Goodwin was nine years old, her father suffered a heart attack and died.
+This traumatic experience impacted Goodwin throughout her life, and went on to influence her art.
+After graduating from high school, Goodwin studied design at Valentine's Commercial School of Art in Montreal.

 Career

 In her work, Goodwin used a variety of media, including collage, sculpture, printmaking, painting and drawing, assemblage and etchings.
-Her subject matter almost always revolves around the human form and deals with it in a highly emotional way.
-Many of her ideas came from clusters of photographs, objects or drawings on the walls in her studio.
+Her art often involved themes of humanity, loss, and emotion.
+Many of her ideas came from clusters of photographs, objects, or drawings on the walls in her studio.
 She also used the "germ" of ideas that are left after being erased from a work.
 Goodwin launched her career as a painter and printmaker in the late 1940s.
 During the 1950s and 60s Goodwin created still life paintings.
 She also depicted scenes of Montreal's Jewish Community.